FRRouting/frr/doc/user/ospfd.rst

    In some cases it may be more convenient to enable OSPF on a per interface/subnet basis (:clicmd:`ip ospf area AREA [ADDR]`).

+.. index:: proactive-arp
+.. clicmd:: proactive-arp

+.. index:: no proactive-arp
+.. clicmd:: no proactive-arp

+   This command enables or disables sending ARP requests to update neighbor table entries.
+It speeds up convergence for /32 networks on a P2P connection.

+   This feature is enabled by default.

 .. _ospf-area: